AbiT-246/Peek_2/README.md

 1. Displaying password statistics:

 This feature tackles the unawareness problem existent among users.
-A user can input a password, and using existing APIs and databases, our website will display the following information:
+A user can input a password, and using existing APIs and databases, the website will display the following information:

 - Number of Breaches: How many times the password has been leaked before.
 - Common Dictionary Words: Whether or not the password includes any basic english words that susceptible to guessing, and what they are.